Certifying long-range quantum correlations through routed Bell tests: SDP used in Fig.

 \section{SDP used in Fig.~\ref{fig:binning_vs_nobinning}}

 Here, we provide additional details about the implementation of the SDP problem \eqref{eq:critetaSDP}, which we solved to obtain the bounds on the critical detection efficiency $\eta_\zl$ in Fig.~\ref{fig:binning_vs_nobinning}.
-The SDPs were solved using the CVXPY interface to the MOSEK solver.
+The semidefinite relaxations were generated using the python package NCPOL2SDPA \cite{Wittek2015, BrownGit} and solved using MOSEK \cite{mosek}.
 The code is available at \url{https://github.com/eplobo/RoutedBell}.

 We again focus on the CHSH and BB84 target correlations (\eqref{eq:anticommuting-BL} with $\theta=\pi/4$ and $\theta=0$ respectively).
 For the binning case, a basis of monomial operators is given by products of the hermitian observables $\{\mathbf{1},A_x,B_{yz}\}$ which satisfy $A_x^2=\mathbf{1}$, $B_{yz}^2=\mathbf{1}$, $[A_x,B_{yz}]=0$ and $[B_{0\zl},B_{1\zl}]=0$.
 The full set of probabilities $p^{\vec{\eta}}$ is in one-to-one correspondence with the expectation values $\langle A_x\rangle$, $\langle B_{yz}\rangle$, and $\langle A_xB_{yz}\rangle$, which are given by